 Even on a granular level – NOT having one exact LETTER on the page can mean you are 100% irrelevant for Google – and it’s always been that way.

 It is how Google filters and orders results.

-Here’s an observation that more accurately describes this;
+Here’s an IMPORTANT observation that more accurately highlights this phenomenon in the wild;

 Hobo is a SEO Company in Scotland.
 We’re on-site SEO largely.
 We try and make sites better.
 We operate in Greenock.
 We don’t promise the earth.
 Passionate about SEO.

 That text above is 30 words.
 Cut and paste the above into Google (or just go here).
 You’ll see; we have a 100% relevance with this search as all the words are on the page.

 Now do the same search but add a letter (YES – one single letter!) to the search, or a word that is not on that page (or in links pointing to this page like this).
 Here I added one letter.